thecml/kubernetes-on-arm/docs/parallella-status.md

 Notify me if there is newer versions of these.
 This is the current configuration.
 Kernel: 3.14
 Docker storage driver: devicemapper
-Systemd: 226 -> `docker -d --exec-opt native.cgroupdriver=cgroupfs`
+Systemd: 226 -> `docker daemon --exec-opt native.cgroupdriver=cgroupfs`

 Docker building and running is so exceptionally slow that I can't understand it.
 Example: the pause image.